lyus1216/htmlTemplateToAngular/README.md

 # Create your first website using angular 6

+## part 6.
+    1. Create a contact form section
+    2. create login and signup components
+    3. connect to backend

 ## part 5.
     1. Add a 404 component for pages not found
     2. Add pagination to Blog section